Guidance on applying for Welsh Revenue Authority (WRA) posts.

 PO Box 110

-The GDPR includes a number of rights that individuals can exercise.
+The UK GDPR includes a number of rights that individuals can exercise.
 When we process your personal data for recruitment purposes, we do so because we consider the processing is necessary for our public function.
 As such there are a number of rights that are specifically relevant:

 - You have a right to request access to your own personal data.